HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/drawers.md

 - Drawers can be used as cover in some situations, but it is better to break them for loot.

-# Trivia

-- The Drawers were designed by platonthek.

 # History

 - [v0.9.0](https://github.com/HasangerGames/suroi/releases/tag/v0.9.0)